 School Facility Condition Assessments, School Facility Energy Audits and Comprehensive School Facility Master Plans; and

-Preparation of grant applications for CDBG Housing, Public Facilities or Economic Development projects, in conjunction with a planning project listed above.
+Preparation of grant applications for CDBG Housing, Public and Community Facilities or Economic Development projects, in conjunction with a planning project listed above.

-To meet the national objective of benefitting low- and moderate-income persons, the applicant must provide documentation that at least 51% of the anticipated beneficiaries are comprised of low- to moderate-income (LMI) persons and households.
-Documentation can include Census and HUD LMI data of the area to be served by the planning activity, an income survey of the households residing within the area to be served, or documentation the planning activity will serve a qualifying limited clientele (see list on p.
-11).
-How to document the project meets this objective is further discussed in these guidelines and the National Objective Worksheet, Exhibit 4.
+To meet the national objective of benefitting LMI persons, the applicant must provide documentation that at least 51% of the anticipated beneficiaries are comprised of LMI persons and households.
+Documentation can include Census and HUD LMI data of the area to be served by the planning activity, an income survey of the households residing within the area to be served, or documentation the planning activity will serve a qualifying limited clientele.

 To meet the national objective of preventing or eliminating the presence of slums or blight, the applicant must provide documentation demonstrating the existence of slums or blight or conditions that will lead to slums or blight within the planning service area.
-How to document the project meets this objective is further discussed in these guidelines and the National Objective Worksheet, Exhibit 4.
+How to document the project meets this objective is further discussed in these guidelines and the National Objective Worksheet.

-If you have any questions about whether your proposed planning activity should be considered a general community planning activity or if it will need to meet one of the national objectives, please contact the CDD staff.

 C. Ineligible Planning Projects and Costs

 CDBG Planning grant funds cannot be used to pay for the following activities: